StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW TABLES.md

 ## Description

-This statement is used to display all tables in the current db
+Displays all tables in the current database.

 Syntax：